aurora-is-near/aurora-launchpad-contracts/verification/article/article.md

 Reasoning about the multiplication and division of integers is a well-known challenge in automated verification [@monniaux2008pitfalls; @audemard2021certified].
 SMT solvers are highly effective for linear integer arithmetic, but non-linear properties often require explicit proof guidance.
-The `MathLemmas` module provides this guidance by establishing a set of trusted, reusable axioms for the rest of the system.
+The `MathLemmas` module provides this guidance by establishing a set of trusted, reusable lemmas for the rest of the system.

 The core of financial calculations in this system is scaling a value $x$ by a rational factor $y/k$, implemented using